Joshimath City Sinks – Causes, Impact, Significance. Explained Simply

 First, what’s happening…

-Joshimath, a city in the Chamoli district of Uttarakhand, is sinking.
-Buildings in the city have developed large and noticeable cracks and many of these have had to be evacuated.
+Buildings in Joshimath have developed large and noticeable cracks and many of these buildings have had to be evacuated.

-The main reason, say experts is uncontrolled construction in this landslide-prone and seismically sensitive area.
+The main reason behind Joshimath sinking, say experts, is uncontrolled construction in this landslide-prone and seismically sensitive area.

 Joshimath is located in a fragile mountainous region.
 Unplanned building, drilling, soil evacuation, etc has put great stress on this land.